My Little Pony: Make Your Mark: Premise

 Many generations after the end of My Little Pony: Friendship is Magic, wherein Twilight Sparkle became the ruler of Equestria, the "New Mane Six"—Sunny Starscout, Izzy Moonbow, Hitch Trailblazer, the sisters Pipp Petals and Zipp Storm, and newcomer Misty Brightdawn—live in Maretime Bay after having brought back magic to the world.
-Sunny's home, the Crystal Brighthouse, now holds the Unity Crystals, special magical objects created by Twilight long ago to save the ponies of Equestria from the evil fire alicorn Opaline Arcana.
-The three pony kinds—unicorns, pegasuses and earth ponies—have been reunited, but still face some obstacles in living together and dealing with their newfound magic, especially the earth ponies' new ability to make plants instantly grow out of the ground.
+Sunny's home, the Crystal Brighthouse, now holds the Unity Crystals, magical objects created by Twilight to save the ponies of Equestria from the evil fire alicorn, Opaline Arcana.
+The three pony types—unicorns, pegasuses, and earth ponies—have been reunited, but still face some obstacles in living together and dealing with their newfound magic.

 Sunny and her friends go on adventures and live life, and their friendship grows as they learn to understand each other's differences and deal with various challenges.
 Meanwhile, the immortal alicorn Opaline, weakened and forgotten by the world, desires to take all the magic in Equestria for herself and rule the land.
 She sends her unicorn assistant Misty, who knows little about the world outside Opaline's castle, to spy on Sunny and her friends in furtherance of Opaline's plans as she promised to give Misty her own cutie mark, a symbol that appears on a ponies' flank when they discover their special talent.
 Misty is rarely successful, but sometimes finds herself enjoying life in Maretime Bay and begins to discover that the outside world is broader than Opaline has told her.
 As the series progresses, Opaline devises a range of plans to strengthen her own magic in preparation to mount an assault on Equestria.